-Course materials created by the course instructor.
-Please address questions about BIOL 537 to BIOL537@queensu.ca, including all slides, presentations, handouts, tests, exams, and other similar course materials, are the intellectual property of the instructor.
+Course materials created by the course instructor, including all slides, presentations, handouts, tests, exams, and other similar course materials, are the intellectual property of the instructor.
 It is a departure from academic integrity to distribute, publicly post, sell or otherwise disseminate an instructor's course materials or to provide an instructor's course materials to anyone else for distribution, posting, sale or other means of dissemination, without the instructor's express consent.
 A student who engages in such conduct may be subject to penalty for a departure from academic integrity and may also face adverse legal consequences for infringement of intellectual property rights.